 The goal Paul has set himself is to ensure that Frankston gets the best possible representation in parliament, resulting in our community getting its fair share.
 The community of Frankston is already being heard in the halls of parliament in a positive context for the first time in years.
 Paul has worked tirelessly to improve the community of Frankston, successfully lobbying for $63 million to redevelop the Young St Transit precinct after 40 years of waiting and providing $562 million for the redevelopment and expansion of Frankston Hospital.
 The redevelopment will transform services by delivering a multi-level tower with capacity for an additional 120 beds and two new operating theatres.
 A new main entrance will support better wayfinding for patients and visitors.
 Construction of the acute services tower will consolidate and enhance inpatient services and provide dedicated space for mental health services and a new oncology ward.
 With more families choosing to make Frankston home, the redevelopment will also deliver expanded women’s and children’s services.
 These will include a new maternity ward, obstetrics ward, women’s clinic, paediatric ward and special care nursery.
 A bigger and better Frankston Hospital will ensure Peninsula Health continues to provide exceptional care to a growing community for generations to come.

-Paul is also the Parliamentary Secretary for Police and Emergency Services and Parliamentary Secretary for Bushfire Recovery.
+Paul is also the Parliamentary Secretary to the Treasurer.
+Previous roles and portfolios have included Parliamentary Secretary for Police and Emergency Services and Parliamentary Secretary for Bushfire Recovery.